semeongetachew/teamcitytut/README.md

 # TeamCitytut

-The purpose of this repo is to aid new beginners in learning more about the various solutions that OctopusDeploy provides.
+The purpose of this repo is to aid new beginners in learning more about the various solutions that Teamcity provides.

 ## Table of Contents